 Basilica of Santa Maria Novella

 LUXURY: The Westin Excelsior.
 This hotel sits on the Arno River.
 Rooms range from classic double rooms to luxurious suites with a view of the Arno River and Ponte Vecchio.
-Sitting on top of the Westin Excelsior is SEยทSTO on Arno, one of the nicest rooftop bars in Florence.
+Sitting on top of the Westin Excelsior is Cosimo Rooftop Restaurant & Bar, one of the nicest rooftop bars in Florence.

-The view from SEยทSTO on Arno, the rooftop bar on top of the Westin Excelsior
+The view from Cosimo, the rooftop bar on top of the Westin Excelsior

 UPSCALE: 25Hours Hotel Florence Piazza San Paolino.
 This is one of the most unique hotels on this list.
 Rooms are creatively decorated (if you want to see what I mean, check out the Medium Inferno Room).
-This boutique hotel gets rave reviews and people love it for is location, the interior design, and the staff.
+This boutique property gets consistently excellent reviews for its design, location, and staff, and it’s a genuinely fun place to stay if you want something with personality.

 Santa Croce